Seteeri/Particle/snippets/notes/PARTICLE.md

       * Shortcut with Ctrl, Alt, Shift Tab
       * Really only useful when setting up sublists
     * Opt: buffer is a circular list
+      * Use dot by itself to indicate circular list
+      * Remember, two dots means it refers to itself
     * Draw num in car [?]
       * Handle decimals
     * Utilize double shift binds